 Gianni Di Marco

-As a teacher, I am intrested in trying to infuse passion for learning as this will give the students the path to master their art.
+As a teacher, I am interested in trying to infuse passion for learning, as this will give students the path to master their art.

 Di Marco began his dance career with the Royal Winnipeg Ballet, where he was promoted to first soloist.
-He has also performed with Les Grands Ballets Canadiens de Montreal, Opera Liepzig Ballet, Boston Ballet, Festival Ballet of Providence, Rhode Island, and Tony Williams Dance Company.
-His roles include Romeo and Mercutio in Rudi Van Danzig’s Romeo and Juliet, Pas des Deux in Petipa’s Don Quixote, as well as works by Balanchine, Nacho Duato, J. Kylian, Hans Van Manen, Cranko, Danny Pelzig, and others.
+He has also performed with Les Grands Ballets Canadiens de Montreal, Opera Leipzig Ballet, Boston Ballet, Festival Ballet Providence, and Tony Williams Dance Company.
+His roles include Romeo and Mercutio in Rudi van Dantzig’s Romeo and Juliet and pas des deux in Petipa’s Don Quixote, as well as works by Balanchine, Nacho Duato, J. Kylián, Hans van Manen, Cranko, Danny Pelzig, and others.

 Di Marco is a graduate of the Royal Winnipeg Ballet School.
-He has studied with National Ballet of Cuba and National Ballet of Canada.
-He has completed Cecchetti Certification, intermediate level; Certification for Gyrotonic®, Gyrokinesis® and Certification for Burdenko water therapy.
+He has studied with the National Ballet of Cuba and the National Ballet of Canada.
+He has completed Cecchetti certification (intermediate level), certification for Gyrotonic® and Gyrokinesis®, and certification for Burdenko water therapy.

 - Outstanding Dance Faculty of the Year (Boston Conservatory, 2012)

-- Acknowlegement for Artistic Accomplishment in Dance (BCA, 2004)
+- Acknowledgement for Artistic Accomplishment in Dance (BCA, 2004)

 - Best Dance Partner (Helsinki Ballet Competition, 1991)

-- Lady of the Camellias (Festival Ballet of Rhode Island, 2016)—Choreographer
+- Lady of the Camellias (Festival Ballet Providence, 2016)—Choreographer

 - Dance Medicine Symposium (Boston Children's Hospital, 2015)—Presenter